Afton Cavanaugh

 Specialties and Courses

-• Employment & Human Resources Law Core;
+• Employment and Human Resources Law

-• Legal Issues in Student Affairs
+• Higher Education Law and Legal Issues in Student Affairs

-• Law and Ethics in Cybersecurity, Risk Management and Policy in Cybersecurity.
+• Risk Management and Policy in Cybersecurity

-• Texas School law.
+• Texas School Law

 Publications